Saint John's Abbey, Collegeville: Abbey Church of Saint John the Baptist

-By the early 1950s the monastic community had reached to a near 450 monks, and had outgrown the original abbey church and so plans were made to construct a new, larger worship space which could accommodate a larger congregation.
-The liturgical movement which would culminate in the Second Vatican Council was in full swing at Saint John's and so the new church was also to be designed with some of the anticipated liturgical changes in mind.
+By the early 1950s the monastic community comprised about 450 monks, and had outgrown the original abbey church.
+Plans were made to construct a new, larger worship space which could accommodate a larger congregation.
+The liturgical movement which would culminate in the Second Vatican Council was in full swing at Saint John's and the new church was to be designed with some of the anticipated liturgical changes in mind.
 (Following the Council, almost no changes needed to be made to incorporate the new liturgical rules.)
 The community contacted twelve architects and asked them to submit plans for a church which would "be truly an architectural monument to the service of God."
 In 1954 the community selected Marcel Breuer to design not only the new church but an addition to the monastic enclosure.

 Breuer's design incorporated the traditional axis of baptistery, nave, and altar in a modern concrete structure.
-The monastic choir stalls and Abbot's throne were placed in a less traditional semi-circular shape around the main altar, which also served to invite the congregation closer.
+The monastic choir stalls and abbot's throne were placed in a less traditional semi-circular shape around the main altar, which also served to invite the congregation closer.
 The church was designed so that even with a capacity of over 2000, the entire community was able to feel like they were intimately involved in the liturgy.
 Perhaps the most striking part of the design was the facade and bell tower, which itself was shaped like a large bell and sat suspended over the main entrance of the church.
-The "banner" rises 112 vertical feet in front of the church and houses the 5 bells which sound the hours and call the monastic and university communities to prayer.
-The north facade of the building is the largest wall of stained glass in the world and contains 430 colorful hexagons of abstract design.
+The "bell banner" rises 112 vertical feet in front of the church and houses the 5 bells which sound the hours and call the monastic and university communities to prayer.
+The north facade of the building is the largest wall of stained glass in the world.
+It contains 430 colorful hexagons of abstract design.

 Construction of the church began on May 19, 1958, and lasted until August 24, 1961.
-The church was consecrated in the fall of 1961 and serves to this day as the principal liturgical space of both the monastic community and the university.
-The monastic community gathers for Morning Prayer, Midday Prayer, Mass, and Evening Prayer every weekday and except for rare occasions these liturgies are open to the public.
-On the weekends there is not public Midday Prayer.
+The church was consecrated in the fall of 1961 and serves as the principal liturgical space of both the monastic community and the university.
+The monastic community gathers for Morning Prayer, Midday Prayer, Mass, and Evening Prayer every weekday, and except for rare occasions these liturgies are open to the public.
+On the weekends there is no public Midday Prayer.
 All liturgical events in the Abbey Church are livestreamed on the Abbey website.